serapoint/serapoint/README.md

 # Hi there, I'm Serafin 👨🏽‍💻

-- I code (you may call me a Kotlin connoisseur)
+- I code
 - I've got a degree in Artificial Intelligence and Computer Science
 - I work as a backend engineer
 - I like plants 🪴
-- I mostly use private repos in GitHub, but I thought I'd give you a landing page to hang out in.
+- I mostly work with Github in private repositories, but I thought I'd give you a landing page to hang out in.
 Make yourself home!

 Here is a set of languages, tools and technologies I've used (in no particular order):